bmcminn/PHPCSS/README.md

 1. Monitors itself and updates "style.css" when it needs to.
 (No tedious updating)
 2. Server agnositic, so you can use it on any server that supports PHP.
 (Most any server does anyway)
 3. Concatenates all CSS resources in one file via include/require statements.
 (Very little HTTP overhead ++good)
-4. Predefined functions to handleL:
+4. Predefined functions that provide:
     - Fontsize and line-height attributes in PX and REM values, (future proof typesetting while being backwards compatible)
     - Vendor prefixed CSS3 attributes with standard attribute
     - Define which vendor prefixes to support via array definition.